MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 # Enrich customer profiles with engagement data (preview)

 Use data from Microsoft Office 365 to enrich your customer account profiles with engagement insights.
-The engagement data consists of email and meeting activity aggregated to the account level (for example, the number of emails from the account, the number of meetings with the account, etc.) - no data for individual users (for example, e-mail body or content of meeting invites) are made available.
+The engagement data consists of email and meeting activity, which is aggregated on the account level.
+For example, the number of emails from a business account or the number of meetings with the account.
+No data about individual users are made available.

 This enrichment is available in the following regions: UK, Europe, North America.

 ## Prerequisites

-To configure engagement insights, the following prerequisites must be met:
+To configure the enrichment, the following prerequisites must be met:

 - You have an active Office 365 cloud license.
-- You have [unified customer profiles](customer-profiles.md) based on B2B accounts and the instance must be CDS/Dataverse MDL (Managed Data Lake)-attached.
+- You have [unified customer profiles](customer-profiles.md) based on [business accounts](work-with-business-accounts.md).
+- Your Customer Insights environment must have a [Microsoft Dataverse organization attached](create-environment.md#step-3-connect-to-microsoft-dataverse).
 - You have [administrator](permissions.md#administrator) permissions.
-- You have, or can get, consent from your Office 365 tenant administrator to use Office 365 data to provide *Insights for the Organization* within Dynamics 365 applications.
+- You have, or can get, consent from your Office 365 tenant administrator to use Office 365 data to provide **Insights for the Organization** within Dynamics 365 applications.

 ## Configure the enrichment